hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/690_scc_v.md

 Swamiji: No!
 Scriptures have to be studied also.
 For the attainment of Jnana, study of scriptures is essential.
 I shall soon open classes in the Math for them.
-The Vedas, Upanishads, the Gita, and *Bhâgavata* should be studied in the classes, and I shall teach the Pânini's *Ashtâdhyâyai*.
+The Vedas, Upanishads, the Gita, and *Bhāgavata* should be studied in the classes, and I shall teach the Pānini's *Ashtādhyāyai*.

 Disciple: Have you studied the *Ashtadhayayi* of Panini?